-- The application should be 12 hours before exposure to sunlight.
+- The application should be done 12 hours before exposure to sunlight.

-- Use only high-quality lime essential oil Doterra brand when using internally.
+- Use only high-quality lime essential oil that is food-grade when using internally.

 - Whenever you change your healthcare regimen, be sure to check in with your healthcare provider.

-- When using CPTG Doterra lime oil internally, 1-2 drops twice a day is helpful.
+- When using food-grade lime oil internally, 1-2 drops twice a day are helpful.
 You don’t need to use more than this.